ali-zargari/CS-157A-Project-DishSocial/README.md

 - #### https://ali-zargari.github.io/CS-157A-Project-DishSocial/

-### Important notes:
+## Important notes:
-- The SQL file with insert statements are located in the Database folder.
+- ### The SQL file with insert statements are located in the Database folder.
-- Please read ALL instructions very carefully.
+- ### Please **CLONE THE REPOSITORY** and then read ALL instructions very carefully.
+- ### Make sure that you are logged into GitHub for things to go smoothly.
+  - When logging in to GitHub through the Command Line, it will open a window to sign in.
 ##

 ## Table of Contents